Network Connector

 1. Run SearchBlox Service with Admin Access

-Ensure the SearchBlox server service is running under an Admin account or an account with read access to the shared files.
+Make sure the SearchBlox service is running using an Admin account or any account that has permission to read the shared files.

-2. Run the Network Crawler with Admin Privileges
+2. Run the Network Crawler with Admin Rights

-Similarly, execute the network crawler under an Admin account (or an account with sufficient permissions) to successfully crawl and index the files.
+Start the network crawler using an Admin account (or an account with enough permissions) so it can crawl and index the files properly.

 How to increase memory in Network Connector